Quality of Place

-The City Council and City staff work to meet the following specific goals addressing the quality of life for residents, businesses and visitors to Portsmouth:
+The City Council and City staff work to meet the following specific goals addressing the quality of place for residents, businesses and visitors to Portsmouth:

 • Integrate sustainability, resilience, and climate change mitigation actions throughout City government and community.